 the corresponding mounting inductance.

-The decoupling capacitors section also provides the option for the user defined
+The decoupling capacitors section also provides the option for

 capacitors (such as User1 through User4).
 You can define the ESR and ESL parasitics for

 the various footprints and enter the corresponding capacitor value in the System_Decap tab.
 Choose the corresponding footprint